How to win in B2B payments

 When determining your integration strategy, it’s crucial to consider the return on investment.
 Building and maintaining an entire integration ecosystem in-house is expensive; see Codat’s ‘how to build integrations’ guide for more information.

 ERP platforms are incredibly complex and highly customizable.
 As a result, your time and resources will be better spent building and maintaining these integrations for your large enterprise customers and allowing an API expert like Codat to handle the connections to accounting platforms used by smaller merchants like QuickBooks, Xero, Oracle NetSuite, and Sage Intacct.

 How Codat can help

-Over 200 clients, including leading B2B payments platforms such as Plastiq, Comma, and Melio, are already using our bi-directional API to reconcile their merchant customers’ data into their accounting software and help them satisfy their business needs.
+Over 200 clients, including leading B2B payment platforms such as Plastiq, Comma, and Melio, are already using our bi-directional APIs to reconcile their merchant customers’ data into their accounting software and help them satisfy their business needs.

 Our integrations are robust and time-tested, enabling you to offer the depth and breadth of coverage your business customers need – instantly.
 In addition, we handle the complexities of integrations, including registration, authorization, standardization, and ongoing connectivity.

 Create an account to start building today, or complete the form below to get in contact with our Sales team.